samiulhsohan/banks-api/README.md

 # BanksAPI

-BanksAPI is a simple REST API for getting Bangldeshi banks and their branch names.
+BanksAPI is a simple REST API for getting Bangladeshi banks and their branch names.

 ## Guide